-(iii) Acquisition from entity under common control
+(iii) Acquisition from entities under common control

 Business combinations arising from transfers of interests in entity that is under the control of the shareholder that controls the Group are accounted for as if the acquisition had occurred at the beginning of the earliest comparative year presented or, if later, at the date that common control was established; for this purpose comparatives are restated.
-The assets and liabilities acquired are recognised at the carrying amounts recognised previously in the consolidated financial statements of the Group's controlling shareholder.
+The assets and liabilities acquired are recognised at the fair value.
 The components of equity of the acquired entities are added to the same components within Group equity and any gain/loss arising is recognised directly in equity.